xpelch/TicTacToeBlazor/README.md

-Simple TicTacToe made in Blazor by follow the tutorial provided by https://dev.to/
+Simple TicTacToe made in Blazor by following the tutorial provided by https://dev.to/